ucl-sgnl/myriad_utils_py/README.md

 ## Important Notes
 - This utility version is set up only for spiral points.
 - A Scratch directory is included for local edits, allowing for file path retention without needing to push code to Myriad repeatedly.
+This is not the myriad scratch directory that the jobs will actually be run into.
 - Run `set_and_run.py` outside of the `myriad_utils_py` directory to avoid path issues.
 - After submitting jobs, inspect the `outputFiles` and `paramFiles` folders to verify that your jobs are running as expected.
+Most useful error messages with appear here.